SimonLdj/black-pearl-ship/README.md

 an enemy ship is in range (instead of the `Crew`), and, after the `GunDeck` fires upon it, he must report whether it was hit by the cannons (instead of the `GunDeck`).

-In addition, due to the updated responsibilities of varios parts of the ship, the `Captain` feels that the ship's software is getting more difficult to test.
-Therefor, he would like to you implement the `CaptainsLog`, a special part of the ship that records everything that happens aboard, such as `Radio` broacasts and `Department` outputs along with their time.
+In addition, due to the updated responsibilities of various parts of the ship, the `Captain` feels that the ship's software is getting more difficult to test.
+Therefor, he would like to you implement the `CaptainsLog`, a special part of the ship that records everything that happens aboard, such as `Radio` broadcasts and `Department` outputs along with their time.
 The `CaptainsLog` should only be in use when testing the ships functions, not during normal operations.

 Tasks for challenge completion: